 ONB: RPC recently announced some exciting news concerning cannabis.
 Tell us about that.

 Cook: We have received approval from Health Canada for a new cannabis sample preparation laboratory.
-This new lab significantly increases our capacity for processing cannabis, both for the medical market and the soon-to-be-legal adult-use market.
+This new lab significantly increases our capacity for processing cannabis, both for the medical market and the soon-to-be-legal adult-use retail market.

 We have also added new instruments and have hired several new employees.
 Our workforce has grown by about 65 per cent over the past 28 months and a lot of that can be attributed to our cannabis work.
 Licensed producers know they can come to us for more than our analytical services.
 There has been increased demand for our air quality services, automation and engineering services, process engineering services, and our genetics work.